ameya98/GeneticAlgorithmsRepo/README.md

 ![](functionplot.png)

-**fmga** takes an objective function of multiple variables and samples an evolving population of points converging to the function maxima.
+**fmga** is a genetic algorithms package for arbitrary function maximization.

-fmga is now available on PyPI!
-(Latest version: 2.2.0)
+fmga is available on PyPI - latest version 2.3.0 - and now supports multiprocessing!
 ```bash
 pip install fmga
 ```

-For more details, please see the README markdown file in the **fmga** subdirectory.
+For more details, please see the README in the **fmga** subdirectory.

 The objective function doesn't have to be differentiable, or even continuous in the specified domain!
-The population of multi-dimensional points undergoes random mutations - and is selected through elitism along with breeding with selection weights inversely proportional to fitness and diversity ranks.
+The population of multi-dimensional points undergoes random mutations - and is selected through elitism and raking selection with selection weights inversely proportional to fitness and diversity ranks.

-**function_maximize_plots.py** contains relevant code on obtaining surface plots of the function (if 2-dimensional), initial population and final population graphs, as well as line plots of mean population fitness and L1 diversity through the iterations.
+**fmga_plots.py** contains relevant code on obtaining surface plots of the function (if 2-dimensional), initial population and final population graphs, as well as line plots of mean population fitness and L1 diversity through the iterations.
 Completely customizable - licensed under the MIT License.